 - The applicant fails to appear for scheduled appointment(s)

 - Review of credit check, background information, landlord references and third party verification of income, assets and expenses of all family members

 The enrollment interview includes final verification of family size and status and present proof of citizenship or eligible immigration status, identity papers such as driver’s license or Birth Certificates, Social Security numbers and current information on all family income, assets and eligible expenses will be verified.

 Offer of Unit

 Applicants who have completed the enrollment interview will be contacted by telephone or letter and advised of the availability of a unit.
 Applicant must respond to the offer within four (4) days from the date at the top of the offer letter.
 Any applicant who has refused an offer three times are removed from the wait list and must reapply.

 Lease Up Interview

 The family will pay a security deposit at the time of lease signing.
 The security deposit amount is determined based on a variety of factors, including family income, size, and community.

-ABOUT Housing Choice Vouchers
+ABOUT Housing Choice Vouchers (section 8)

 The Housing Choice Voucher (HCV) Program, previously known as Section 8, is rental subsidy funded by the Department of Housing and Urban Development (HUD) and is generally managed by local housing authorities.